 The goal was to provide a service to all genders, providing individuals who did not own and could not afford suitable clothing to wear to job interviews with the items they needed.
 Having the “tools” to look the part not only impacted the individual’s confidence, but also affected employers’ perceptions of the potential employees they were interviewing.

 Our clients come in as jobseekers and leave with the confidence to realise their dreams and change their own lives – and with it create a better future for their families and their communities.
-That’s why we know that our job at Ready Set isn’t to get people jobs; it’s to give them the confidence to do that for themselves.

 People & Culture